kishanparmar4951/copy-link-and-qr-code/README.md

 ## Features

-- 📋 Copy current page URL to clipboard
+- 📋 Copy the current page URL to the clipboard.
-- 📱 Generate a QR code on the fly (no external API)
+- 📱 Generate a QR code on the fly (no external API required).
-- ⚙️ Settings page for post types & placement
+- ⚙️ Settings page to enable/disable buttons per post type and control placement.
 - 🔧 Shortcode: `[copy_link_and_qr_code]`
-- 📦 Gutenberg block
+- 📦 Gutenberg block for easy insertion.
-- 🪶 Lightweight and privacy-friendly (no data collection)
+- 🪶 Lightweight and privacy-friendly (no data collection).

 ---

 ## Installation

-1. Upload the plugin files to `/wp-content/plugins/copy-link-and-qr-code/`
+1. Upload the plugin files to `/wp-content/plugins/copy-link-and-qr-code/`.
-2. Activate the plugin through the **Plugins** screen in WordPress
+2. Activate the plugin via the **Plugins** screen in WordPress.
-3. Configure settings under **Settings → Copy Link & QR Code**
+3. Configure settings under **Settings → Copy Link & QR Code**.

 ---

 ## Screenshots

-1. Copy and QR buttons on a post
+1. Copy and QR buttons on a post/page/product.
-2. Plugin settings page
+2. Plugin settings page.
+3. Admin post list showing the QR code column (toggleable in settings).

 ---

-## FAQ
+## Frequently Asked Questions (FAQ)

 ### ❓ Does this plugin collect user data?
-No. It does not collect or send any data to external servers.
+No. It does not collect, store, or send any data to external servers.

 ### ❓ Can I use it with WooCommerce?
 Yes.
 It works on products as well as posts/pages.

+### ❓ Can I show QR codes in the admin post list?
+Yes.
+Enable the **Show QR Code Column in Admin** toggle in the plugin settings to display a QR code column in post/page/custom post type lists.

 ---

 ## Changelog

+### 1.1
+- Added admin toggle to enable/disable QR Code column in post/page/custom post type list tables.
+- Updated settings page to include the new toggle.
+- Refactored `CLQRC_Admin` class for better maintainability.
+- Minor HTML and formatting improvements in the settings page.
+- Ensured compatibility with WordPress 6.1+ and PHP 7.4+.

 ### 1.0
 - Initial release.
+- Adds Copy Link & Show QR buttons on single posts/pages/CPTs.
+- Settings page for post types & button placement.
+- Shortcode `[copy_link_and_qr_code]` and Gutenberg block.
+- Privacy-friendly: no data collection.

 ---